 Aviation Information

 This section measures your knowledge of aviation.
-You will either answer questions or fill in the blank for questions relating to flying a plane.
+You will either answer questions or fill in the blanks for questions relating to flying a plane.
 You must answer 20 questions in 8 minutes.

 Your Aviation Information score will be used as part of the following composites: Pilot and air battle manager.